 Landscape A Lake Or Pond With Live Stakes Makes Planting Easier In Water

 Landscaping your pond with live stakes creates a pretty borderline for your pond or lake.
 If you want to make your garden a sanctuary of peace and harmony, live stakes give a high aesthetic value to the place and environment as a whole.
-Live stakes can be created by cutting branches or putting organic compound on the end of the pond and then allowing them to sprout.
-This is important since it helps in creating a mound thereby preventing erosion.
+Live stakes can be created by cutting branches or putting organic compounds on the end of the pond and then allowing them to sprout.
+That is important since it helps in creating a mound, thereby preventing erosion.
 Here is a list of stakes you can use to make the planting easier.
 Make sure that you take into consideration the following stakes for the benefit of your planting.

 Black willow stakes:

-Most people prefer using black willow stakes since they are both beautiful and fast growing.
+Most people prefer using black willow stakes since they are both beautiful and fast-growing.
 The black willow stakes are also known to tolerate both wet and dry conditions, and as a result, they can thrive in either season and any place.